7 Questions To Ask Your Contractor

 I know this sounds needy, but this is an issue that needs serious consideration.
 Hiring a remodeling specialist is the start of a long term relationship.
 Your new high performance and highly attractive office will need some tender love and care to keep it functioning at its peak performance and lower the lifetime cost of maintaining your office.
 Does your choice of contractor have a service staff that is ready on a moment’s notice to touch up some paint or make a quick repair to the flooring before the problem grows?
 Do they have a routine cleaning and maintenance staff?
 An interior specialist will provide these services, help you protect your investment and keep your customers and staff admiring your work space for years to come.

+Hopefully these questions to ask your contractor come in handy.
 Good luck with your office remodel!
 I hope you find the project team to produce that one of a kind work space that dazzles your customers and delights your staff.